 Hey there, I’m Jan, a food and travel enthusiast based in Burnaby, BC.
 I enjoy cooking because I believe food brings people together.
 Plus, I think the best way to experience different cultures is through the belly!
-Here you’ll find easy to make recipes that have been inspired by my travel and dine out adventures.
+Here you’ll find easy to make and hubby approved recipes, with a side of my travel and dine out adventures.